BigDataBiology/sardyne/notes/stream-notes.md

 ## 2025-05-06

 - plot the number of mutations vs. the number of introduced/lost sequences using OG space (instead of all sequences)
+- used eggnog-mapper outputs as references for the gene sizes

 ## 2025-04-28